Teams I’ve joined

 History

-A lot of what I learned while paying my early dues DID NOT come naturally, and I count learning to face those obstacles as a crucial component of my working methods.
-That awareness continues to shape my outlook on identifying when one’s gifts aren’t a match for the job versus the need to build resilience.
+A lot of what I learned while paying my early dues DID NOT come naturally, and I count learning to face those obstacles as a crucial component of my working philosophy.
+That awareness continues to shape my outlook on identifying when one’s gifts aren’t an ideal match for the job versus the need to build resilience.

 Ologie: Branding design